kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 #### Moving the Player

-Now it's time to add a script.
+Now we need to add some functionality that we can't get from a built-in node, so we'll add a script.
 Click the `Player` node and click the "Add Script" button:
 ![Add Script Button](img/add_script_button.png)

 In the script settings window, you can leave the default settings, just click "Create":